 Breast Reduction Las Vegas

 Overly large breasts pose both cosmetic and health-related issues that can be alleviated by breast reduction surgery.
-Las Vegas plastic surgeons Dr. Michael Edwards and Dr. Terrence Higgins specialize in cosmetic breast surgery and understand that heavy, large breasts not only affect your self-image, but that they can also cause back, neck, and shoulder pain and severely limit your physical activity.
+Las Vegas plastic surgeons Dr. Michael Edwards, Dr. Terrence Higgins, and Dr. Andrew Silver specialize in cosmetic breast surgery and understand that heavy, large breasts not only affect your self-image, but that they can also cause back, neck, and shoulder pain and severely limit your physical activity.

 If you’re tired of having your life disrupted by large, pendulous breasts, request a consultation at our Las Vegas practice to discuss your breast reduction options, or call our office at 702-822-2100 to schedule an appointment.